The very first thought in the direction of weight loss immediately causes our brain to strategize. The immediate strategy? Cut your stomach.

 Running Far From Fat

-Mileage: The ratio of the number of miles travelled to the number of gallons of petrol burned.
+Mileage: The ratio of the number of miles traveled to the number of gallons of petrol burned

 Going Overboard With The Healthy Foods